mzazon/awesome-cloud-projects/azure/predictive-manufacturing-digital-twins-azure-iot/predictive-manufacturing-digital-twins-azure-iot.md

 ## Solution

 Implement a comprehensive digital twin ecosystem using Azure IoT Hub for real-time sensor data ingestion and Azure Digital Twins to create virtual representations of manufacturing equipment with contextual relationships.
-This solution leverages Azure Time Series Insights for historical trend analysis and Azure Machine Learning for predictive maintenance algorithms, enabling proactive decision-making and optimized production workflows through intelligent automation and data-driven insights.
+This solution leverages Azure Data Explorer for historical trend analysis and Azure Machine Learning for predictive maintenance algorithms, enabling proactive decision-making and optimized production workflows through intelligent automation and data-driven insights.

 ## Architecture Diagram